Josh Onomah: Tottenham Hotspur

 Born in Enfield, Greater London, Onomah came through the academy system at Tottenham Hotspur.
 He was first called up for the first team on 5 January 2015, remaining an unused substitute in their 1–1 draw away to Burnley in the FA Cup third round, and made his debut nine days later in the replay, replacing Andros Townsend for the last 15 minutes of a 4–2 victory at White Hart Lane.
-On 24 May, he was included in the matchday squad for a Premier League game for the first time, remaining unused as Tottenham won 0–1 at Everton in the last game of the season.
+On 24 May, he was included in the matchday squad for a Premier League game for the first time, remaining unused as Tottenham won 1–0 at Everton in the last game of the season.

 In the 2015–16 season, Onomah changed his shirt number to 25, which was included on the club's list of first-team numbers.
 He made his Premier League debut in a 3–1 home victory over Aston Villa on 2 November 2015, replacing Dele Alli for the final minutes.
 On 10 December, Onomah made his first start for Tottenham playing 90 minutes in a 4–1 victory over AS Monaco.

 On 4 August 2017, Onomah joined Aston Villa on loan for the season.
 He scored his first goal for Aston Villa in a 1–1 draw at Bristol City on 25 August 2017.

 On 31 August 2018, Onomah joined Championship side Sheffield Wednesday on loan for the season.

 Fulham

 On the final day of the 2019 transfer window Onomah joined Fulham, as part of the £25 million transfer that saw Ryan Sessegnon move in the other direction.
 He scored his first goal for Fulham in a 2–1 win over Leeds United on 21 December 2019.

 On 27 July 2020, Onomah scored a solo goal to open the scoring against Cardiff in the first leg of their EFL Championship play-off semi-final.
 The match ended in a 2–0 win for Fulham.
-After making just 39 appearances for Fulham over the next 30 months, Onomah's contract was mutually terminated on 31 January 2023.
+After making 39 appearances for Fulham over the next 30 months, Onomah's contract was mutually terminated on 31 January 2023.

 Preston North End

 On 31 January 2023, Preston announced they had signed Onomah on a short term deal until the end of the season.
+On 27 June 2023, it was confirmed that Josh Onomah would leave Preston upon the expiration of his contract.

+After his release from Preston, Onomah joined Stoke City on trial.

+Blackpool

+On 3 October 2024, Onomah joined Blackpool on a short-term deal.
+On 14 January 2025, Blackpool announced that Onomah had signed a contract extension to the end of the season.
+On 5 May 2025, Blackpool announced that Onomah would be leaving the club on the expiry of his contract on 30 June 2025.